The most important thing in understanding stress in a man

-The most important thing in understanding stress in a man is realizing men respond to stress completely differently than women.
+The most important thing in understanding stress in men is realising that men respond to stress completely differently from women.
 A man is not going to respond to stress in the same way you do, and he is not going to respond to the same "helpful" behaviours from you that you would from him.

-By Amy Guertin, Licensed Counselor, Love To Know Team
+By Amy Guertin, Licensed Counsellor, Love To Know Team

 Hormones and Stress